 crush injury, failing flaps, chronic wounds, burns and necrotising infections have all been shown to respond favourably to HBO2.
 (Wright, 2001)

 Radiation Tissue Injury

-Hyperbaric oxygen (HBO) is a treatment option that is suited to address problems caused by radiation tissue damage.
-It has been shown, that resolution of edema (Carl et. al. 2001), restoration of lymphocyte activity (Hunt 1988), formation of new blood vessels (Marx et al. 1990) and prevention of fibrosis (Feldmeier et al. 1995a) are basic and beneficial mechanisms for HBO in damaged tissues.
+Hyperbaric oxygen (HBO) is an option that is suited to address problems caused by radiation tissue damage.
+It has been shown that resolution of edema (Carl et. al. 2001), restoration of lymphocyte activity (Hunt 1988), formation of new blood vessels (Marx et al. 1990) and prevention of fibrosis (Feldmeier et al. 1995a) are basic and beneficial mechanisms for HBO in damaged tissues.
 HBOT has been known to reduce pain, prevent tissue loss, and assist in reconstructive surgery.

 In a review of 400 cases conducted in 1995, Nighoghossian and Trouillas concluded that HBO therapy was a safe and effective method for improving outcomes after stroke.
 The results from a study out of Israel by Efrati et al (2013) indicated that HBOT can lead to significant neurological improvements in post stroke patients even at chronic late stages.
 The observed clinical improvements in this study imply that neuroplasticity can still be activated long after damage onset.

 Hyperbaric oxygen is a valuable addition to the armamentarium available to physicians for treating postoperative patient.
 Recovery in a healthy person can heal up to 75% faster using HBOT, before and after surgery.
 Less pain, less scars, less down time for the patient, less infections are reported.
 Patients can return to work faster, with less bruising, or swelling.
 (Larsson,2002)